 A technique called the Root Cause Analysis can identify reasons that customers stop doing business with a company.
 The resulting profile of lost customers can be used to predict the percentage of existing customers who might leave.
 This same Root Cause Analysis can also be used to detect reasons that lead to customer loss.

 “Learning about defectors is not the same as learning about defection,” notes Dennis Gleiber, Ph.D., Chief Research Scientist at The Olinger Group.
 “The latter speaks directly to solutions for business problems associated with customer satisfaction, loyalty, and continued usage.

-Gleiber points out that ‘there is much we think we know about our customers, defection, and defectors that should be verified before committing resources to retention or retrieval.”
+Gleiber points out that “there is much we think we know about our customers, defection, and defectors that should be verified before committing resources to retention or retrieval.”

 Use of survey research methods, including paper and online questionnaires, in person and phone interviews, focus groups, and observations can all yield meaningful information to address customer loss.
 Customer loss reviews can help verify information before committing resources for change.
-Even variations on mystery shopping have been used to gather information on customer habits and behaviors.

 Whatever the survey research method used, the goal is to understand the decision- making process of customers and why customers make the decisions that they do.

 This information usually translates into when and why the company makes a sale or not.